kevanoullio/kevanoullio/README.md

 - I'm an undergraduate student at MacEwan University with a major in Computer Science and a minor in Mathematics
 - Owner/Mixing & Mastering Engineer/Producer at Vintique Sound
 - Bachelor of Arts in Philosophy, minor in Psychology (from MacEwan University, 2017 alumni)
-- I love cooking, hockey, yoga, snowboarding, riding my bike in the river valley, and attending music festivals.
+- I love music, coding, cooking, hockey, yoga, snowboarding, riding my bike in the river valley, and attending music festivals.

 <br>